Kichisaburō Nomura

-Early life and career
+Early life and education

 Nomura was born in Wakayama city, Wakayama Prefecture.
 He graduated from the 26th class of the Imperial Japanese Naval Academy in 1898, with a ranking of 2nd out of a class of 57 cadets.
 As a midshipman, he served on the corvette Hiei and battleship Yashima.
 He was promoted to ensign on January 12, 1900, and to sub-lieutenant on October 1, 1901.
 As a crewman, he made a voyage to the United States on the battleship Mikasa from 1901 to 1902.

+Career

 Promoted to lieutenant on September 26, 1903, he served on a large number of ships, including the gunboat Maya, corvette Kongō, and cruiser Tokiwa.
 He served as chief navigator on the cruiser Saien (1904) and cruiser Takachiho during the Russo-Japanese War.
 After the war, he was chief navigator on the cruisers Hashidate and Chitose.
 In March 1908, he was sent as naval attaché to Austria.
 He was promoted to lieutenant commander on September 25, 1908, and became naval attaché to Germany in 1910.
 He returned to Japan in May 1911 and became executive officer on the cruiser Otowa in September 1911.
 In June 1912, he was assigned a number of staff roles and was promoted to commander on December 1, 1913.

 During World War I, from 11 December 1914 until 1 June 1918, Nomura was naval attaché to the United States.
 While in the United States, he was promoted to captain on April 1, 1917.

 On Nomura's return to Japan, he received his first command, the cruiser Yakumo.
 However, only a month later, he was reassigned to the Imperial Japanese Navy General Staff, joining Japan's delegation to the Versailles Peace Treaty Conference.
-Following the conclusion of negotiations, he returned to Washington, DC, to participate in the Washington Naval Conference of 1921–1922.
+Following the conclusion of negotiations, he returned to Washington, D.C., to participate in the Washington Naval Conference of 1921 and 1922.